Using Picture Books To Teach Biography Writing

 Mini-Lesson #8: Biography Style

-Caleb had successfully finished his biography of Les Paul in a similar style his favorite of the Candlewick example books, Growing Up Pedro.
-The whole process took about three weeks – maybe a little longer.
-I know that seems like a really long time to write one paper, but this was the teaching paper.
+My son successfully finished his biography of Les Paul in a similar style to his favorite of the Candlewick example books, Growing Up Pedro.
+The whole process took about three weeks—maybe a little longer.
+It may seem like a really long time to write one paper, but this was the teaching paper.
 Because we spent so much time digging in with master authors and nitty-gritty mini-lessons, he’ll be able to whip out another biography in half the time (probably less) next time around!

 CHAPTER BOOK BIOGRAPHIES